act-rules/act-rules.github.io/_rules/page-has-title-2779a5.md

 The [document element](https://www.w3.org/TR/dom/#document-element) has at least one [descendant](https://www.w3.org/TR/dom41/#concept-tree-descendant) that is an HTML `title` element.

+**Note**: It is invalid HTML to put the `title` inside the `body` of a page.
+This does not cause an accessibility issue, as browsers will still pick up a `title` element in the `body` if it is the only element on the page.

 **Note**: The `title` element exists in other namespaces such as SVG.
 These are not HTML `title` elements and should be ignored for this rule.

 ## Expectation 2